patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 title: Great software development management
 ---

 As a software developer with two decades of experience, I am driven to become the kind of manager I have always aspired to work with - someone who not only understands the technical intricacies of the field but also possesses the essential skills to inspire, guide, and elevate their team.
-In this article I list these essential skills, in approximate order of priority.
+The combination is a rare one.
+This article serves to document those essential skills, in approximate order of priority.

 ## General Character